azurecitadel/azurecitadel.github.io/labs/kubernetes/part2.md

 *Azure Container Registry* is a secure fully hosted private Docker registry which we will use to both build & store our application container images

 ## Deploying Azure Container Registry
 To create a *Azure Container Registry* (ACR) instance, pick a name for your ACR, this has to be globally DNS unique (e.g. pick something with your name and the year).
-We will set this in a variable as we'll be using it a lot
+We will set this in a Bash variable as we'll be using it a lot

 ```
 ACR_NAME="change-this-to-your-unique-acr-name"